samuelstevens/personal-website/writing/pseudo-elements.md

 ---
 title: Pseudo-elements in CSS
 author:
   - Sam Stevens
-keywords: [programming, css, html, pseudo-elements, pseudoelements, pseudo, elements, :after, ::after]
+keywords:
+  [
+    programming,
+    css,
+    html,
+    pseudo-elements,
+    pseudoelements,
+    pseudo,
+    elements,
+    :after,
+    ::after,
+  ]
 abstract: Why pseudo elements aren't that scary!
 ---

 # Pseudo-elements in CSS

 Pseudo-elements like `::after` and `::before` used to terrify me.
 Then I used them once and I thought "time to write a blog post".
 Given that, there will almost certainly be mistakes or not-best-practices in here.
 I still want to share what I learned, in case it can help anyone else out.

-I'm going to show some CSS to highlight links (*hover over some of the links on this page if you're on desktop to see it*) using the `::after` element, and then **break down how it works**.
+I'm going to show some CSS to highlight links (_hover over some of the links on this page if you're on desktop to see it_) using the `::after` element, and then **break down how it works**.

 ## Table of Contents

 1. [Complete CSS for links](#complete-css-that-were-going-to-build)
 2. [What is `::after`?](#what-in-gods-name-is-after)
 3. [`::after` with links](#after-with-links)